runemadsen/runemadsen-2012/writings/printing-code/lecture-repetition.md

 Talk about [this grapefruit](http://24.media.tumblr.com/tumblr_m3pk0fpD471r0i205o1_1280.jpg) RECURSION - a lot about recursion
 Use examples from graphic design history.
-Go through examples and projects
+Go through examples and projects SOL LEWITT!!!
+A WHOLE CHAPTER ON HIM

+Show circle packing from GG